BE A BETTER LAWYER:

 What you will gain though is confidence to speak Spanish as a result of many opportunities to practice.
 The largest hurdle to speaking Spanish is your own inhibition and fear of failure.
 We will help you overcome this fear and give you tools to use in your own practice.

 I am very interested but can’t attend the offered course dates.
-Will you have other workshops?
+Will you have other courses?

 With a minimum of 4 participants, we are able to offer alternate course dates.
 Please contact us if you are interested in an alternate course date, extending your trip, or join our mailing list to be in the know for future course dates.